Christianity: A syncretic religion in historical context

 Allowed rulers within the Holy Roman Empire to choose between Lutheranism and Catholicism for their realms, establishing a principle of religious tolerance.

 The Spanish conquest of the Americas led to the decimation of indigenous populations through violence, disease, and forced labor.
-The Catholic Church played a complex role in this process, with some clergy advocating for the protection of indigenous peoples while others supported the encomienda system and the forced conversion of native populations.
+The Catholic Church played a complex role in this process, with some clergy advocating for the protection of indigenous peoples while others supported the encomienda system (a system of forced labor) and the forced conversion of native populations.
 The devastating impact of European colonization on indigenous cultures and societies remains a significant historical legacy.

 • c.
 16th century: Christianization attempts of Japan